Amel simply one of the best

-Enjoy the video that we made, it is an example of AMEL Super Maramu 1993 for sale in Port Ginesta, Barcelona.
+Enjoy the video that we made, it was an example of AMEL Super Maramu 1993 that we had for sale in Port Ginesta, Barcelona.
+Network Yacht Brokers Barcelona do have the ocasional Amel Yacht for sale .
+Keep watching our boats for sale page for more information.

 Henri would write his own history and prove that passion and dedication would be a winning formula in his quest for perfection.
 He just didn’t see why a long-distance cruising yacht should be a wet, uncomfortable or strenuous experience.
 The result of these principles, combined with his extensive knowledge at sea resulted in a blueprint for a serious long-distance cruising yacht that the French yard builds to this day.